angine04/angine04/README.md

 Angine.@angine04

 Loves developing and designing.
-Makes software, music, conlangs and more.
+Makes softwares, music, conlangs and more.

 me@angine.tech